Laurel, Maryland: 20th century

 In the late 1960s, the county was at the peak of racial tensions.
-The situation peaked in Laurel in July 1967 when four men and a juvenile, affiliated with the KKK, attempted to burn St. Mark's United Methodist Church and then a private residence in the predominantly African-American neighborhood of the Grove, prompting protests and police blockades.
-Due to cross-burning incidents, a Ku Klux Klan march, and several arsons and suspected arsons, temporary police barricades were erected throughout late July to prevent white residents from entering the Grove.
-In August 1967, it was announced that the city would re-purchase a privately owned swimming pool, which had been sold to a private club in 1949.
+The situation peaked in Laurel in July 1967 when four men and a juvenile, affiliated with the Ku Klux Klan, attempted to burn St. Mark's United Methodist Church and then a private residence in the predominantly African-American neighborhood of the Grove, prompting protests and police blockades.
+Due to cross-burning incidents, a KKK march, and several arsons and suspected arsons, temporary police barricades were erected throughout late July to prevent white residents from entering the Grove.

+In August 1967, it was announced that the city would re-purchase a privately-owned swimming pool, which had been sold to a private club in 1949.
 The pool, which had only been available to white residents, was to be operated as an integrated public facility open to all.

-On May 15, 1972, Governor George Wallace of Alabama, running for the presidential nomination of the Democratic Party, was campaigning at a rally in the parking lot of Laurel Shopping Center, near what is today a Bank of America branch, when he was shot and paralyzed by Arthur Bremer, a disturbed, out-of-work janitor (see An Assassin's Diary).
+On May 15, 1972, Governor George Wallace of Alabama, running for the presidential nomination of the Democratic Party, was campaigning at a rally in the parking lot of Laurel Shopping Center, near what is today a Bank of America branch, when he was shot and paralyzed by Arthur Bremer, an out-of-work janitor (see An Assassin's Diary).

-On June 22, 1972, Laurel was impacted severely by Hurricane Agnes, which caused the greatest flooding ever recorded in Maryland.
-Several bridges were destroyed and the nearby T. Howard Duckett Dam at Rocky Gorge Reservoir was at capacity and posed a huge threat.
+On June 22, 1972, Laurel was hit by Hurricane Agnes, which caused the greatest flooding ever recorded in Maryland.
+Several bridges were destroyed, and the nearby T. Howard Duckett Dam at Rocky Gorge Reservoir was at capacity and posed a huge threat.

 In 1975, the city council passed ordinances to create a historic district around Main Street.

 In 1982, developer Kingdon Gould III bought 3,539 acres of Laurel property (539 in North Laurel) in two deals for $15 million.
-The largest parcel lies between Laurel and Beltsville and is being developed under the name Konterra, buoyed by access to major highways via the construction of Maryland Route 200.
+The largest parcel lies between Laurel and Beltsville, and is being developed under the name Konterra, buoyed by access to major highways via the construction of Maryland Route 200.

-The Elizabeth House, a nonprofit food pantry and soup kitchen, was founded in 1988 to serve low-income residents of the Laurel area.
+The Elizabeth House, a nonprofit food pantry and soup kitchen, was founded in 1988 to serve low-income residents of the area.
 This later grew to include emergency financial aid and transportation.

 A former 1840s mill workers' home on the northeast corner of 9th and Main Streets was renovated and opened as the Laurel Museum on May 1, 1996.
-The museum features exhibits that highlight the history of Laurel and its citizens.
+It features exhibits that highlight the history of Laurel and its citizens.
 A gift shop is available, and museum admission is free.
 The museum's John Calder Brennan Library is open to researchers by appointment.

 21st century

-On September 24, 2001, a tornado passed through Laurel and left F3 property damage, including significant roof damage to the Laurel High School and the historic Harrison-Beard building.
+On September 24, 2001, a tornado passed through Laurel and left F3-level property damage, including significant roof damage to the Laurel High School and the historic Harrison-Beard building.

 On August 29, 2005, Laurel adopted Laurel, Mississippi, as a sister city to help with Hurricane Katrina relief and recovery.
 In the two years following adoption, "the government, businesses and residents of Laurel, Md. ... raised more than $20,000 for Laurel, Miss."